 Available in a range of prices, there’s a rail shower head to suit every home.
 These types typically have multiple spray patterns.

-The rail which the shower head slides along, however, does take up more space than a typical wall-mounted type would.
+The rail which the new shower head slides along, however, does take up more space than a typical wall-mounted type would.

 Pros: Adjustable height and spray patterns, affordable.